hypertidy/reproj/cran-comments.md

 ## reproj 0.7.0

-Patch release to prepare for changes in PROJ.
-I've checked revdeps with this version.
+Release to prepare for changes in PROJ.

+Second submission, fixed Imports and checked with revdepcheck.

 ## Test environments